EscolaLMS/Create-LMS-App/readme.md

 _Recommended_: use Windows Terminal (https://apps.microsoft.com/store/detail/windows-terminal/) and latest PowerShell (https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.2)

 ### Installation from source

+The `source` means source code of this repository, not the actual Wellms components.
+Tasks describes below will install docker containers.

 - Clone this repository
 - Run `make init` in PowerShell (and not in WSL shell, because it will lead to problems with binding Postgres data volume for persistence)